-Rep. Malone has been an elected official at the local, county and state level.
+Representative Chris Malone has been an elected official at the local, county and state levels.
 He was a member on the Wake Forest Town Board of Commissioners from 2001 until 2005.
 He was elected in 2009 to the Wake County School Board.
-Finally in 2012, Malone was elected as your Representative in District 35 in the North Carolina House.
+Finally, in 2012, Chris was elected as your Representative in District 35 to the North Carolina House.

 Chris is the oldest of nine children who were raised on a farm in Middletown, NJ by Christopher and Antonia (Tonie) Malone.
-Malone’s father was a naval officer and executive with Pirelli Tire and his mother an author and Professor at Seton Hall University.
+Chris’s father was a naval officer and executive with Pirelli Tire, and his mother was an author and Professor at Seton Hall University.

-Chris has also been involved in community activities including a stint as a member of the board of directors of the Wake Forest Fire Department and Kiwanis Club.
-He has worked for G4S Compliance and Investigations (formerly MJM Investigations) since arriving as a Sales Representative and later as a Case Manager and a National Program Manager.
+Chris has also been involved in many community activities, including stints as a member of the boards of directors of the Wake Forest Fire Department and Kiwanis Club.
+He has worked for G4S Compliance and Investigations (formerly MJM Investigations) since arriving as a Sales Representative and was later elevated to a Case Manager and a National Program Manager.

-He was the Wake County Republican Party House District 40 Chairman.
+He was the Chairman for the Wake County Republican Party House District 40.